 It is our ethos that all children have an equal right to a full and rounded education and to enjoy high quality learning experiences through which they are able to achieve their full potential.
 We therefore have exceptionally high ambitions for all of our pupils and expect them to participate and achieve in every aspect of school life.
 Our commitment to equal opportunities is a crucial aspect of our overall commitment to be a fully inclusive school.

 The Beehive is our on site classroom provision available from reception until the end of Keystage 1.

 In time, it is expected they will be able to attend most of their mainstream lessons following Beehive intervention, however this will always be reviewed in the best interest of the child.

-The Beehive offers highly targeted support provided by one class teacher Mrs Berry and one teaching assistant Miss Kelly.
+The Beehive offers highly targeted support provided by one class teacher Miss Clarke (HLTA) and two teaching assistant Miss Kelly and Miss Abdul.
 The children participate in a range of core subject activities, and also those requested as part of any Education, health care requirments or SEN early intervention pathways that can be met within a mainstream setting.

 Staff provide a nurturing enviroment to nurture and support each pupil, making learning fun and inclusive for all.
 See some of our enclosed photographs.
 For more information on our Beehive please refer to our SEN section.